hejsan/WeasySign/README.rst

 library for digitally signing pdf's generated with the WeasyPrint PDF library.

-WeasySign currently has adapters for using Self-Signed Certificates and using Globalsigns' DSS API.
+WeasySign currently has adapters for using Self-Signed Certificates and using GlobalSign's DSS API.

 This initial version is _very_ much a work made in a stream of consciousness as a reaction to Covid-19 forcing staff to work from home, making printing and hand-signing documents impractical.
-Therefore you should not expect the code to be either elegant nor efficient quite yet.
+Therefore you should not expect the code to be neither elegant nor efficient quite yet.
 For example the helpers.py is a mess of various functions that should probably be made into a better structure.